 The Good Faith Estimate (GFE) was designed to encourage consumers to first shop and then compare fees from various lenders before choosing a mortgage.
 Its original purpose was to help consumers understand what services they can shop for -- so they not only can receive the lowest interest rate and best terms but can save significantly on closing costs as well.
 The Good Faith Estimate is no longer used in the lending industry.
 It has been replaced by the Loan Estimate under TRID guidelines.

 For those of you who would like to review the original intent and terms of the Good Faith Estimate, the following are procedures that are no longer utilized.
-Yet the Loan Estimate under TRID follows many of these same principles.
+The Loan Estimate under TRID follows many of these same principles.

 Borrowers are typically presented with a slew of documents at the settlement of a real estate transaction.
 The HUD-1 (now replaced by the closing statement), deed, promissory note, homeowner’s insurance, and many other documents must be signed and notarized.
 Often, a borrower is seeing these documents for the first time and is asked to sign them without the opportunity to read them in their entirety.
 The Good Faith Estimate, now the Loan Estimate, gives borrowers the chance to review some of those costs upfront while they are still shopping for a loan.